 TOPIC POLICY AREA IMPLEMENTATION ITEM JUSTIFICATION TASK DURATION STANDARDS AND STUDIES Hamlets Update landscaping standards within the design and construction standards to integrate native vegetation, compost and edible landscapes in hamlets.
 Native vegetation, compost and edible landscapes are encouraged in hamlets.
 Moderate Review the need for multi- modal connectivity including transit to growth hamlets, possibly through development of small-scale mobility hubs and park and rides.
 Consideration is given to multi- modal connectivity to growth hamlets.
 A review is required to assess the need and feasibility.
 Moderate Update the Design and Construction Standards to support a grid or modified grid pattern of streets as opposed to traditional cul-de-sacs within growth hamlets.
 Grid or modified grid pattern of streets are required for greenfield developments in growth hamlet.
-Moderate Long Long Complete Utility Master Plans and identify the required infrastructure to facilitate growth in growth hamlets.
+Long Complete Utility Master Plans and identify the required infrastructure to facilitate growth in growth hamlets.
 Utility Master Plans are required in growth hamlets.
 Long Beaver Hills Update the Design and Construction Standards to include requirements for Seasonal Recreational Resorts.
 Consideration has been given to Seasonal Recreational Resorts.
 Design and Construction Standards are needed for this form of development.
-Long Review the need for an update to Strathcona County's cumulative risk assessment for the Heartland Policy Area every five years.
+Long Heartland Review the need for an update to Strathcona County's cumulative risk assessment for the Heartland Policy Area every five years.
 Maintenance of the County's cumulative risk assessment is required.
-Short Heartland Review the need to update the Transportation Network Study for the Heartland Policy Area.
+Short Review the need to update the Transportation Network Study for the Heartland Policy Area.
 A Transportation Network Study for the Heartland Policy Area is required.
 Long Review the need for a Master Drainage Plan for the Heartland Policy Area.
 A Master Drainage Study for the Heartland Policy Area is encouraged.
 Long

-TOPIC POLICY AREA IMPLEMENTATION ITEM JUSTIFICATION TASK DURATION Heartland Review the need for a Master Utility Plan for the Heartland Policy Area.
+TOPIC POLICY AREA IMPLEMENTATION ITEM JUSTIFICATION TASK DURATION STANDARDS AND STUDIES Heartland Review the need for a Master Utility Plan for the Heartland Policy Area.
 A Master Utility Plan for the Heartland Policy Area is encouraged.
-Long Review the need for utility standards specific to the Heavy Industrial Policy Area.
+Long Urban Service Area Review the need for utility standards specific to the Heavy Industrial Policy Area.
 Utility requirements for the Heavy Industrial Policy Area vary from standard urban utility requirements.
-Long (0) Complete Bremner technical documents regarding transportations, utilities, agriculture and finance for the Bremner Urban Reserve Policy Area.
+Long Complete Bremner technical documents regarding transportations, utilities, agriculture and finance for the Bremner Urban Reserve Policy Area.
 Technical documents regarding transportations, utilities, agriculture and finance for the Bremner Urban Reserve Policy Area are required.
-Long TUDIES Urban Complete design and construction standards specific to the Bremner Urban Reserve Policy Area are required.
+Long Complete design and construction standards specific to the Bremner Urban Reserve Policy Area are required.
 Design and construction standards that are specific to the Bremner Urban Reserve Policy Area are required.
-Long STANDARDS AND STUDIES Service Area Update landscaping standards within the design and construction standards to integrate native vegetation, compost and edible landscapes in urban areas.
-Native vegetation, compost and edible landscapes are encouraged in urban areas.ModerTransit oriented development techniques are encouraged within areas of the Urban Service Area.Long Moderate NDARD Review design and construction standards to encourage transit oriented development techniques.
-Long STA Review design and construction standards to encourage compact forms and walkability as outlined within this plan.
+Long Update landscaping standards within the design and construction standards to integrate native vegetation, compost and edible landscapes in urban areas.
+Native vegetation, compost and edible landscapes are encouraged in urban areas.
+Moderate Review design and construction standards to encourage transit oriented development techniques.
+Transit oriented development techniques are encouraged within areas of the Urban Service Area.
+Long Review design and construction standards to encourage compact forms and walkability as outlined within this plan.
 Compact forms and walkability are encouraged within areas of the Urban Service Area.
-Long Review the need for an update to County's Integrated Transportation Master Plan to ensure alignment with this plan.
+Long Transportation Review the need for an update to County's Integrated Transportation Master Plan to ensure alignment with this plan.
 The County's Integrated Transportation Master Plan requires alignment with this document.
 Updates are required to ensure consistency.
-Long Transportation Complete vehicular levels of service guidelines which base level of service on the transportation goals of the policy area.
+Long Complete vehicular levels of service guidelines which base level of service on the transportation goals of the policy area.
 Lower vehicular levels of service may be acceptable in areas where compact development and transit oriented development are encouraged.
 Long